Cosmo-Tech/azure-sample-webapp/doc/instanceVisualization.md

 Check the function **URL** and **secret** in the front-end configuration file.

+#### Audience validation failed

+If you encounter the following error:

+> IDX10214: Audience validation failed.
+>
+> Audiences: [...]
+>
+> Did not match: validationParameters.ValidAudience: [...]

+then you may need to change the list of allowed audiences in the Authentication panel of your Function App (refer to section 2.2 “Configuration“ of the current page).

 #### 500 Internal server error

 Check the error log in your Function App to get more information on the error.